KCsaba75/HH_Vellionation_Blog/replit.md

 I prefer detailed explanations.
 I want iterative development.
 Ask before making major changes.
-Do not make changes to the `plugins/` folder.
 Do not make changes to the `tools/` folder.

 ## System Architecture